wagtail/wagtail/docs/topics/streamfield.md

 <div class="hero-image">{{ page.body.first_block_by_name.image }}</div>
 ```

+## Search considerations

+a `search_index` argument is added to block's constructor with `get_searchable_content` method so that if `search_index` is False it could return a empty list so that the given type of block should not be included in the search index.

 ## Custom validation

 Custom validation logic can be added to blocks by overriding the block's `clean` method.
 For more information, see [](streamfield_validation).